AverageJJL/tea3chat/README.md

 # tea3chat

+## Running
+To run, go into tea3 and do npm run dev

 ## Adding a model provider

 Provider implementations live under `tea3/src/providers/`.
 Each module exports an object that implements the `ModelProvider` interface.